Skip navigation

 A reversing valve on the heat pump system enables refrigerant to flow in the opposite direction.
 This way, refrigerant absorbs heat from the air around the outside unit of your home.
 It then deposits heat inside your home, and blows it through the ducts.

-Are Heat Pumps Really That Efficient?
+Are Heat Pumps Truly Energy-Efficient Systems

 In a word, yes.
 While they do use electricity—which is almost always more expensive than the natural gas alternative, heat pumps use electricity differently than conventional HVAC systems.
 They move heat from place to place rather than generating it, as we mentioned above.
 This means that far less energy is required to get the job done, which means lower electric bills.